Overview

 • Diagnostic Imaging: Once a specific part of the limb is isolated as the cause of the lameness, some type of imaging test is usually recommended.
 Depending on the body part involved your veterinarian may recommend radiographs, ultrasound, nuclear scintigraphy (aka “bone scan”, Figure 5), CT or MRI (Figure 4).

-• Quantitative Assessment: The use of specially placed motion detectors on the limbs and trunk of the horse can aide in the detection of subtle gate asymmetries and responses to the aforementioned diagnostic tests.
+• Quantitative Assessment: The use of specially placed motion detectors on the limbs and trunk of the horse can aid in the detection of subtle gate asymmetries and responses to the aforementioned diagnostic tests.

 Figure 2: Horse undergoing a flexion test of the hindlimb